xen-troops/xen-troops.github.io/products.md

 # Base xen-troops products

+Main development platform for Xen Troops is Renesas R-Car gen3

 ## Development: `prod-devel`

-Configurable product with following layout:
+This configurable product is serving as a base for all custom products used during the course of development.
 * dom0 with generic armv8 Linux
-* domd based on Renesas Yocto with AGL patches
+* domd based on Renesas Yocto BSP with AGL patches
 * doma with Android
 * domf with generic armv8 Fusion